gold-standard-phantoms/asldro/docs/usage/quickstart.rst

 If ``desired_snr`` is set to ``0``, the resultant images will not have any noise applied.

-Each pipeline outputs corresponding NIFTI files.
+Each pipeline outputs files in BIDS (https://bids.neuroimaging.io/) format, consisting of a NIFTI image file and accompanying json sidecar.
+In the case of an ASL image an additional *_aslcontext.tsv file is also generated which describes the ASL volumes present in the timeseries.

 The DRO pipeline is summarised in this schematic (click to view full-size):